 - As a mentor.
 The competing teams need guidance to make their business insights and tools, such as mobile and web-based apps, data visualizations, websites and other digital tools successful.
 If you’ve launched a tech startup, worked in app development, know how to position a new product or business in the marketplace, love data or are an open data activist, please send an email to Go Code organizer, Heather Stafford.
 You’ll help more than just the teams—you’ll also help Colorado businesses.

 - As a sponsor.
-Financial contributions help build stronger events such as Mentor Weekend, increase engagement with communities across Colorado, and support the overall success of all the competing teams.
+Financial contributions help build stronger events such as Challenge Day, increase engagement with communities across Colorado, and support the overall success of all the competing teams.
 All contributions to Go Code Colorado go directly to supporting Go Code Colorado events statewide.
 If you’re interested in becoming a sponsor, please send an email to Go Code organizer, Heather Stafford.

 - As a volunteer.
 Go Code Colorado needs the talents and skills of all kinds of people.
 If you have some time and want to rub elbows with a fun and vibrant community (plus enjoy free beer and food), please send an email to Go Code organizer, Heather Stafford.